Formation evaluation gamma ray: Natural radioactivity in rocks

-Isotopes naturally found on earth are usually those that are stable or have a decay time larger than, or at least a significant fraction of the age of the earth (about 5 x 109 years).
+Isotopes naturally found on earth are usually those that are stable or have a decay time larger than, or at least a significant fraction of the age of the Earth (about 5 billion years).
 Isotopes with shorter halflifes mainly exist as decay products from longer lived isotopes, and, as in C14, from irradiation of the upper atmosphere.

 Radioisotopes with a sufficiently long halflife, and whose decay produces an appreciable amount of gamma rays are: